 I always tell my customers, that Shopify (other ecommerce platforms included) is money spent to acquire customers, while with Amazon, it is money being spent to acquire immediate sales, of course, the choice is eventually yours to make.
 To summarize, you need to have a different mindset when working on Amazon and Shopify, they are different ecosystems in themselves.
-This needs to be sorted out before you decide to march in, else you will endure confusion followed by frustration.
+This needs to be sorted out before you decide to march in, or else you will endure confusion followed by frustration.

 Reluctance to move into eCommerce platforms

 Though there has been greater awareness and inquiry on e-commerce platforms, however, our data also indicates that there has often been a reluctance to march forward wholeheartedly, on implementing eCommerce solutions.
-This is notably, for me, with Small and Medium Enterprises (SM&E’s) in emerging countries such as India.
-The reasons are often varied, but I will highlight some of the key ones, encountered in my discussions with sellers; for those who already sell via amazon, and want to sell online using eCommerce platform.
+This is notable, for me, with Small and Medium Enterprises (SMEEs) in emerging countries such as India.
+The reasons are often varied, but I will highlight some of the key ones, encountered in my discussions with sellers; for those who already sell via amazon, and want to sell online using an eCommerce platform.
 Highlighting the top three

 - Initial CAPEX Investment– An initial investment is required to plan, assemble and implement the solutions, requiring effort, people and investment.

-- Lack of Understanding– Within this, I will highlight the top 3 based on my discussion- technology, digital marketing and process (ways of working).
+- Lack of Understanding– Within this, I will highlight the top 3 based on my discussion- technology, digital marketing, and process (ways of working).
 This, I believe, is often the one that results in the “NO-GO” decisions.

 - People– Given the nature of the platform, identifying and onboarding people with the right skills-set is obviously critical.